n05la3/cmdtypist/README.md

 and starts only as described above.

->The last line of each lesson session is marked blue, so user is aware and can take time to review speed details befor estarting the following lesson.
+>The last line of each lesson session is marked blue, so user is aware and can take time to review speed details before starting the following lesson.

 ### License